iameo/covid-19-tracker-ng/README.md

 # covid-19-tracker-ng

-## Covid-19 treacker for African countries but with more focus on Nigeria and her states.
+## Covid-19 treacker for Nigeria and other African countries.

+View and compare stats.